simonbengtsson/jsPDF-AutoTable/README.md

 doc.save('table.pdf')
 ```

-In most cases you can also use autoTable as a plugin of jsPDF:
+You can also add all the plugin methods to the jsPDF document objects:

 ```js
 import jsPDF from 'jspdf'